ObjectIsAdvantag/sparkbot-webhook-samples/docs/GuideToRunOnCloud9.md

-# "How to" Guide: run your Spark bot on Cloud 9
+# "How to" Guide: run your Cisco Spark Bot on Cloud 9

-[Cloud9](https://c9.io/) is a Cloud IDE where you can edit nodejs source code, but also run and debug your bots.
+[Cloud9](https://c9.io/) is a Cloud IDE from which you can edit nodejs source code, but also run and debug your bots.

 ## Quick start: